MiltiadisGkatzios/spsh/README.md

 ## Citation
 If you use this repository in research or projects, please cite:
 Miltiadis Gkatzios.
 (2026).
-SHACL-SPARQL Functions Ontology. https://w3id.org/shsp/
+SPSH Ontology. https://w3id.org/shsp/